10Electra/MSc-Project/notes.md

   - After calculating the p(z|x) for every local z for every local x, multiply them using bayes'
 - Use the new confidences to weight a random selection in the point thinning step
   - Select N/2 points based on a confidence-weighted selection and discard the others

+### Revamping the rgbd scanner

+- Want to cut connections based on discontinuity and object id
+- Want to avoid cutting connections as much as possible though (e.g. if deleting a diagonal, check whether the other diagonal would work)
+- Possibly triangulate everythinig first using triangulate_segments() and then delete discontinuous edges?